Understanding loss model calculations and differences from an EIA

 How is a loss model different than an Energy Improvement Assessment (EIA)?

-When an issue is corrected, the gains are tracked through an inverse of what the losses would have been if the issue were not corrected.
+When an issue is fixed, the gains are tracked through an inverse of the loss model, that is, what the losses would have been if the issue were not corrected.
 To ensure that gains are not tracked when a Fix is incorrectly applied, WindESCo continues to review for all issues on a continuous basis.
-Any issue that is re-identified will then have their gains appropriately adjusted.
+Any issue that is re-identified will then have their gains appropriately adjusted to reflect that the issue was not properly addressed.

-The loss model approach allows customers to implement correct several issues in parallel and continuously track gains rather than being restricted to allow for a specific measurement time period.
-This means loss models are intended to be illustrative (within an order of magnitude of accuracy) to support decision-making in site improvements rather than a precise measurement technique.
+One significant advantage of the loss model approach is that it allows customers to implement correct several issues in parallel and continuously track estimated gains, rather than conduct a traditional measurement campaign (correct one issue, collect data, evaluate, repeat for each issue).
+Loss models are intended to be illustrative and approximate in order to support decision-making in site improvements rather than a precise measurement technique.

-In comparison, WindESCo’s EIA approach is a DNV-approved power comparison tool using machine learning to calculate changes in static parameters, sensors, or mechanical features of individual turbines.
+In comparison, WindESCo’s EIA approach is a DNV-approved, side-by-side power comparison tool using machine learning to calculate the impact of changes in static parameters, sensors, or mechanical features of individual turbines on the turbine's power generation.
 The EIA is a robust tool that requires three months of data to develop a baseline, as well as three months of data after an implemented change to calculate the gains.
 (To learn more, please refer to the EIA Methodology knowledge page.)
 While very powerful, the EIA has several drawbacks including:

-- Vulnerability to the time of year a change is implemented due to seasonal variations on the wind site (this can cause control turbines to have a low similarity score between the control and test periods meaning the results cannot be considered reliable)
+- Vulnerability to the seasonal variations in meteorological characteristics on the wind farm site (this can cause control turbines to have a low similarity score between the control and test periods meaning the results cannot be considered reliable)

-- Sensitivity to other changes on the site – if, during the course of normal operations, other changes are introduced on the wind farm that does not leave sufficient control turbines then results can be invalidated..
+- Sensitivity to site-wide and turbine-specific changes at the farm – if, during the course of normal operations, other changes are introduced on the wind farm that does not leave sufficient control turbines then results can be invalidated, including examples such as turbine maintenance and repair, blade cleaning, software upgrades, hardware modifications, etc.

-Given the practicalities of running a wind plant it is difficult to ensure the criteria for an EIA can be fulfilled.
-Therefore, WindESCo developed the loss models as alternatives to provide customers decision-making information to improve performance and reliability on their wind.
+Given the practicalities of running a wind plant, it is challenging to ensure the criteria for an EIA can be fulfilled in all circumstances.
+Therefore, WindESCo developed the loss models as alternatives to provide customers decision-making information to improve the performance and reliability of their wind farm.

-WindESCo is continuously reviewing leading literature on energy performance calculations and the pros / cons that come with each approach.
+WindESCo is continuously reviewing leading literature on energy performance calculations and the advantages and disadvantages that come with each approach.
 As further information is released, we will continue to refine our calculations to stay consistent with leading industry practices.
+Have a suggestion?
+Send it our way!
+We're always open to reviewing suggestions and trying to improve calculations to the best of our abilities.